 Regulators worked closely with healthcare partners and stakeholders to understand the effects on clinical trials and rapidly identify where flexibilities and additional support were necessary, without compromising participants’ safety or the scientific integrity of the studies.
 The European Medicines Agency (EMA), including its Good Clinical Practice Inspectors Working Group, the Clinical Trials Facilitation and Coordination Group and the Clinical Trials Expert Group, as well as the European Commission issued consensus guidance on the management of clinical trials during the COVID-19 pandemic.
 National regulatory agencies such as the MHRA in the UK and the US Food and Drug Administration issued similar guidance.
 The EMA also engaged with the World Health Organisation and national regulatory agencies around the world through the International Conference of Medicines Regulatory Authorities.

 We searched ClinicalTrials.gov on Oct 16 2020 to identify COVID-19 related studies from 1st December 2019 using the advanced search tools with the following keywords: COVID, COVID-19, SARS-CoV-2, severe acute respiratory syndrome, 2019-nCoV, 2019 novel coronavirus, Wuhan coronavirus.
-We applied no other restriction.
+We would not class this as a systematic search but a review of key articles.
 We identified that to enable these studies, regulators and research ethics committees facilitated application submission processes (e.g by creating dedicated mailboxes), and implemented procedures for rapid scientific advice, rolling reviews, and approvals (e.g., by creating ad hoc expert groups).
 Studies were also supported by the EMA rapid procedure through which a COVID treatment or vaccine Paediatric Investigation Plan can be agreed within a maximum of 20 days, compared to the usual 120 working day timeframe.
 In the UK, the MHRA established a dedicated COVID team to deal with queries and applications in an efficient, expedited manner.
 To facilitate global development, the EMA and FDA also produced a common commentary to guide the submission of Paediatric Investigation Plans in the EU and corresponding plans (IPSP) in the US.

 COVID-19 vaccine studies will also need to recruit infants, children and young people.
 Vaccine studies represent a different level of risk to benefit for paediatric age groups as the recipients will be healthy at the time of receipt, and children are at very low risk for symptomatic COVID-19.
 However, although young children are not currently thought to be potent spreaders of COVID-19, they can still acquire the infection, and will become the young adults who are the major vectors in many countries (21).